The Most Common Types Of Crane Accidents

 Table of Contents

-Crane accidents are a leading cause of serious injuries on construction sites.
+Crane accidents can result in serious injuries on construction sites.
 The most common types include tip-overs, dropped loads, contact with power lines, collapses, struck-by incidents, falls, and transportation-related crashes.
 These accidents often happen due to overloading, equipment failure, poor setup, or lack of safety planning.

-Injured workers may qualify for compensation through workers’ compensation or a personal injury claim.
-Understanding how crane accidents happen can help prove fault and determine who is responsible, whether it’s an employer, contractor, or equipment manufacturer.
+Depending on the circumstances, injured workers may qualify for compensation through workers’ compensation or a personal injury claim.
+Understanding how crane accidents happen can help establish fault and identify who may be responsible, whether it’s an employer, contractor, or equipment manufacturer.

-If you sustained injuries in a crane accident, you may have the right to seek compensation for your injuries, lost income, and other damages.
+If you sustained injuries in a crane accident, you may have grounds to seek compensation for your injuries, lost income, and other losses.
 The crane accident attorneys at Arash Law can help you understand your legal options.
 Call us at (888) 488-1391 for a free initial consultation.

 Common Crane Accidents